Efficient Direct-Connect Topologies for Collective Communications: Evaluation

-\textbf{Testbed:} Our testbed consists of 8 servers with an NVIDIA A100 GPU~\cite{gpu} and a 100 Gbps HP NIC~\cite{nic}.
-The NICs are configured as 4x25Gbps breakout interfaces~\cite{breakout}, and connected directly via a G4 NMT optical patch panel~\cite{patchpanel}.
-Our testbed can realize all topologies (upto N=8, d=4) by reconfiguring the patch panel.
-Observed $\alpha$ for RDMA and NCCL calls is 5us and 15us, respectively.
-We execute collective communication operations using the NCCL library~\cite{nccl}, slightly modified as described in~\cite{topo-opt} to support directly connected topologies.
+Our testbed consists of 12 servers, each with an NVIDIA A100-PCIe-40GB GPU~\cite{gpu} and a 100 Gbps HP NIC~\cite{nic}, configured as 4x25Gbps breakout interfaces~\cite{breakout}.
+The NICs are directly connected via a Telescent optical patch panel~\cite{patchpanel}.
+Our testbed can realize topologies by reconfiguring the patch panel.
+We limit our evaluation to bidirectional topologies due to limitations in our testbed (discussed in Appendix~\ref{sec:unitobidirectional}).

-\textbf{Prototype:} We developed an end-to-end pipeline that computes the optimal topology and schedule for a given collective, model size, cluster scale, node constraints mainly degree and bandwidth, and link latency $\alpha$.
-The first component of the the pipeline involves profiling the bandwidth and latency for a specific cluster.
-The optimizer component searches the space of base graphs and expansion techniques to determine the best performing topology and schedule by employing our analytical models (\S \ref{sec:analysis}).
-The topology manager component configures the simplex connections in the patch panel to match the directional topology.
-The routing manager component configures the RDMA forwarding rules to enable the overlay paths necessary.
-The schedule produced by the optimizer is then lowered to the NCCL runtime using the TACCL runtime~\cite{msccl}.
-The latter extends the NCCL backend with an interpreter for ingesting external schedules of the transfers and lowering these to per rank programs.